swcarpentry/shell-novice/01-filedir.md

 But we get an error!
 Why is this?

 With our methods so far,
-`cd` can only see sub-directories inside (or below) your current directory.
-There are different ways to see directories above your current location; we'll start with the simplest.
+`cd` can only see sub-directories inside (or below) your current directory.  **BUT** there are different ways to see directories above your current location and we'll start with the simplest.

 There is a shortcut in the shell to move up one directory level